Jaymar Johnson: Minnesota Vikings

 Johnson was selected by the Minnesota Vikings in the sixth round of the 2008 NFL draft (193rd overall), through a pick acquired from trading Troy Williamson to the Jacksonville Jaguars.
 He became the first Jackson State player to be drafted since Sylvester Morris in the 2000 NFL draft.
 He was cut late during training camp but was re-signed to the practice squad on September 1, 2008.
 He spent most of the year on the practice squad.
-According to Vikings head coach Brad Childress, during the 2009 offseason, Johnson put on 17 pounds getting up to 187 and is currently the hardest worker on the team.
+According to Vikings head coach Brad Childress, during the 2009 offseason, Johnson put on 17 pounds getting up to 187 and was the hardest worker on the team.

 During the 2010 preseason, Johnson was placed on the Injured Reserve list, having broken his left thumb in the Week 1 preseason game against the St. Louis Rams.
 The injury allowed the Vikings to re-register returning quarterback Brett Favre to their 53-man roster.

 On September 2, 2011, he was waived by Minnesota.